YINI-lang/YINI-spec/YINI-Specification.md

 Conversion is based on the parsed scalar value, not the original lexical spelling in the source document. **This keeps parsing predictable, avoids hidden rules, and produces stable output.**

 In lenient mode, scalar operands are converted to strings before concatenation as follows:
 - Strings use their interpreted string value.
-- Numbers are converted to their canonical textual numeric representation.
+- Numbers are converted to their canonical textual numeric representation (from their converted parsed value). `0xFF` becoming `255`.
 - Booleans are converted to `true` or `false`.
 - Null is converted to `null`.
 - Base prefixes such as `0x`, `0b`, `%`, `0o`, `0z`, and `hex:` are not preserved during scalar-to-string conversion.